astral-keks/commandry/README.md

 ### Writing MCP-Compatible PowerShell Scripts

-To create PowerShell scripts that work optimally with CommandR, follow these guidelines:
+To create PowerShell scripts that work optimally with Commandry, follow these guidelines:

 #### 1. Create `.ps1` Script File Following Naming Conventions

-Since CommandR derives the MCP tool name directly from the PowerShell script filename (without the `.ps1` extension), follow these naming conventions to ensure compatibility:
+Since Commandry derives the MCP tool name directly from the PowerShell script filename (without the `.ps1` extension), follow these naming conventions to ensure compatibility:

 **Naming Requirements:**
 - **Start with a letter or underscore**: Tool names cannot begin with numbers